25 Amazing Things to Do in Sedona with Kids

 Bell Rock is a .08-mile out-and-back trail.
 It’s a nice and easy trail that leads you around the amazing, beautiful Bell Rock and Courthouse Butte rocks.

 Because this hike is so short and flat, this would make a great hike for those with babies or toddlers in strollers.
 Make sure you have a stroller that can handle gravel and rocky paths.

 Once you get to Bell Rock, you have the option to “climb” the rock.
 This requires scrambling rocks on your hands and knees.
 If you choose not to “climb” you can circle around and take in the incredible view before heading back.

 TIP: Red Rock Pass or America the Beautiful Pass is required.

 2. West Fork Trail

 West Fork Trail is a popular trail for families with young kids.
 It is not stroller-friendly because of the rocky creek, so you will need a baby carrier if your baby/toddler is unable to walk.

-West Fork is a 6.5 mile heavily trafficked out and back trail.
+West Fork is a 6.5-mile heavily trafficked out-and-back trail.
 West Fork is just magical!
 Its scenery is very different from other hikes in Sedona in that it involves walking through a forest alongside the creek.

-The magnificent, red rock canyon walls rise high on both sides of the creek.
+The magnificent, red-rock canyon walls rise high on both sides of the creek.
 It is just stunning!
 Your kids will have fun wading through the water and jumping from stone to stone.
 This makes it one of the best things to do with kids in Sedona!

-This trail is also an easy stroll and shaded by trees.
+This trail is also an easy stroll and is shaded by trees.
 This would be a great trail for those crazy, hot summer days.